ViachKakovskyi/kakovskyi.github.io/_posts/2018/09-september/2018-09-21-software-firefighting-running-production-software.md

 * **Affects the reputation of your business.**  You're aware only when customers/business owners find that service does not work.
 Example: you learn from Twitter feed that your service does not work for end-users and they're moving to a competitor.
 It sucks.
 * **Requires engineering team to be trained.**
 * **Time-consuming.** You need to reproduce the issue in prod to gather telemetry right on the box.
 * **Not accountable.** Leads to running hotfixes in production that might not exist in your repository.
-And the other engineers on your team might learn nothing how to fix such issues.
+And the other engineers on your team might learn nothing on how to fix such issues.
 * **Stressful.** Dangerous to your mental and physical health.
 As well as your personal life.
 * **Non-cooperative.** It's hard to handover work if you need to step-out.